 Why would plants make compounds that are psychoactive3?
 While these compounds can make humans “feel good”, they may serve completely different functions for the plant.
 In some cases, these compounds act as insecticides, but in many cases, no known function of these compounds exists for the plant.
 Many of the compounds in plants have similar structures to those chemicals (especially neurotransmitters) found in humans.
 Humans who seek psychoactive properties from these plants have contributed to Darwinian “survival of the fittest”.
-Over decades and centuries, man has selectively cultivated the plants with the most desirable properties.
-A good example is the high potency of marijuana today compared to that available in the 1960’s.
+Over decades and centuries, humans have selectively cultivated the plants with the most desirable properties.
+A good example is breeding marijuana plants (i.e., they are genetically-modified) with high levels of THC today compared to the marijuana in the 1960’s.

 1 a substance that affects the structure or function of a cell or organism.